The combinatorial formula for open gravitational descendents

-\begin{definition} A \emph{twisted open stable spin surface} is a stable surface $(\Sigma,\{x_i\}_{i\in\B},\{z_i\}_{i\in\I}),$ together with a compatible real spin structure twisted in $\{z_i\}_{i\in {\I_1}}.$ In case $\I_1=\emptyset,$ we call it a \emph{stable open spin surface}.
-A (twisted) stable spin surface with a lifting is a (twisted) open spin surface, together with a lifting such that for any boundary node, exactly one half node is legal.
-If all the boundary marked points are legal, the twisting is called a \emph{grading}.
+\begin{definition} A \emph{twisted closed stable spin surface} is a closed stable surface $(\Sigma,\{z_i\}_{i\in\I}),$ together with a spin structure twisted in $\{z_i\}_{i\in {\I_1}}.$ In case $\I_1=\emptyset,$ we call it a \emph{stable closed spin surface}.
+A \emph{twisted open stable spin surface} is a stable open surface $(\Sigma,\{x_i\}_{i\in\B},\{z_i\}_{i\in\I}),$ together with a compatible real spin structure twisted in $\{z_i\}_{i\in {\I_1}}.$ In case $\I_1=\emptyset,$ we call it a \emph{stable open spin surface}.
+A \emph{(twisted) stable spin surface with a lifting} is a (twisted) open spin surface, together with a lifting such that for any boundary node, exactly one half node is legal.
+If all the boundary marked points are legal, the lifting is called a \emph{grading}.